-PUBLIC RULING - BR Pub 00/01
+PUBLIC RULING - BR Pub 00/02

 Note (not part of ruling): The issue dealt with by this ruling was covered in public ruling BR Pub 96/9A, published in TIB Volume Eight, No.8, (November 1996).
-BR Pub 96/9A also dealt with the fringe benefit implications arising from discounted life insurance premiums.
-These arrangements are now the subject of two separate rulings, with the fringe benefit issue being covered in BR Pub 00/02.
+BR Pub 96/9A also dealt with the taxation of commissions received by life agent on their own policies and on family policies.
+These arrangements are now the subject of two separate rulings, with the taxation of commissions issue being covered in BR Pub 00/01.
 A single commentary accompanies both rulings.
 In addition to the separation of the arrangements into two rulings, some formatting changes have also been made.
 The period of application of the rulings is from 1 January 2000 to 31 December 2004.
 BR Pub 96/9A applied up until 31 December 1999.